parsaz00/Haskle-Wordle-Clone/README.md

 We received valuable support from various resources:

 + We used Hoogle to explore standard Haskell libraries, especially for string manipulation and I/O functions.
-+ We were using https://hspec.github.io/ doc to create our tests
++ We were using https://hspec.github.io/ doc to create our tests and learn Hspec
 + The CPSC 312 Teaching Assistants provided feedback on game design and debugging...
 Eventually!

 ## Product Pitch